 =MOD(Delivery-Order_time,1)*24 hrs

-This formula handles the negative time by utilizing the MOD function to “reverse” negative values to the demanded positive value.
-Because this formula will endure times on the exact day and times that pass midnight.
-This is the beauty of the MOD function.
+This formula handles the negative time by utilizing the MOD function to “reverse” negative values to positive values.

-Now, select Cell E5 and type the following formula:
+Select Cell E5 and enter the following formula:

 =MOD(D5-C5,1)*24